 Traveling internationally is an adventure best planned ahead of time, and not just when it comes to booking flights and packing.
 Sure, showing up at your gate sans passport or forgetting melatonin for your red-eye flight can put a damper on your long-awaited escape, but most of your preparation should be dedicated to ensuring health, safety, and financial necessities are covered.
 To save you some prep time, I’ve compiled this international travel checklist for your next long-distance journey.

 Focus on Safety First

 One of the easiest and most important items on an overseas travel checklist is also arguably the most ignored.
-Travel insurance and State Department alerts can be incredibly important in emergency situations abroad, but many tourists bet they won’t become part of the small percentage of travelers who require evacuation assistance or protection from hotel or flight cancellations.
+Travel insurance and State Department alerts can be incredibly important in emergencies abroad, but many tourists bet they won’t become part of the small percentage of travelers who require evacuation assistance or protection from hotel or flight cancellations.

 Subscribing to the State Department’s STEP alerts for your destination can help you stay up to date on upcoming and current travel restrictions, strikes, and areas of political unrest.
 Any alerts you receive will let you know whether or not to plan for some unexpected obstacles in advance.

-Travel insurance can cost as little as a few dollars per travel day, and can cover anything from replacing a broken camera to emergency medical attention, potentially saving you hundreds, maybe even thousands of dollars.
+Travel insurance can cost as little as a few dollars per travel day and cover anything from replacing a broken camera to emergency medical attention, potentially saving you hundreds, maybe even thousands of dollars.

 Get Your Travel Documents and Credit Cards in Order